lmatteis/seedhub/attachments/ui.md

 The user will use the answers to compare the available Germplasm and decide upon which ones to order.

-#### Find samples with specific trait values
+#### Where do I find samples with specific trait values?

 Consider this redesign:

 ![img](traits.jpg)

-Using *plaint text english* the user is guided through the process of selecting a range of values for a number of traits.
-The users can then immediately filter and download a portion of samples they're interested in.
-This is what they came on the site for.
+The user is guided through the process of selecting a range of values for a number of traits.
+They can then filter and download the portion of samples they're interested in.
 They were able to answer their question immediately, through a single page interface.

-#### Find samples with specific passport information
+#### Where do I find samples with specific passport information?

 *more to come…*